umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 ![Before extraction error](images/visualization1.png)

-Let’s image that we have a project with two Umbraco Cloud environments (Development and Live) and a local environment.
-A Document Type has been created on Live and a Document Type with the same alias has also been created on Development.
+Let’s imagine that we have a project with two Umbraco Cloud environments (Development and Live) and a local environment.
+A Document Type has been created on Live and a Document Type with the same unique identifier has also been created on Development.

 Up until now this project has been working fine, since no deployments has been made from Development to Live, since the Document Type was created on Development.